Shaileshjadav2732/College-practical/README.md

 33. Write a program to accept age of user with the use of commandline or scanner class.
 Create and throw user defined exception named “InvalidAge” with error message.

-34. Demonstrate NumberFormatException in the program when wrong data for some variable is entered.